 You mean other than getting married and becoming a widower in one fell swoop?
 We have our first action sequence set on skis.
 These will become a trademark of the Roger Moore years, so get ready.
 We also see M’s house for the first time, which won’t happen again until Casino Royale in 2006.
 Oh, and we learn that the Bond family creed is “The World is Not Enough.”
 I wonder where we’re going to hear that phrase again …

 None!
 Producers intentionally steered clear of gadgets after complaints that they were taking over (and ruining) the series.
-This enlightened moment won’t last–when Sean Connery returns for Diamonds Are Forever they’ll revert to the old ways, then gadget usage will really ramp up with Roger Moore.
+This enlightened moment won’t last–when Sean Connery returns for Diamonds Are Forever they’ll revert to the old ways, then gadget usage will really ramp up once Roger Moore takes the lead.

 Technically, James sleeps with Ruby (Angela Scoular) and Nancy (Catherine Schell) at the, um, allergy clinic, so they qualify.
 Technically.
 But really, aside from a pun about Scottish dick size, they don’t add much to the story.

 Louis Armstrong recorded “We Have All the Time in the World,” but oddly it doesn’t play over the opening credits.
 Instead, a snazzy instrumental song (“On Her Majesty’s Secret Service“) takes that spot.
 Armstrong’s song plays as a sort of love theme over the montage of 007 and Tracy getting to know each other.
 I suppose it’s possible producers made a conscious decision to call back to Dr. No, which used an orchestral theme during its title sequence.
-Introducing a new Bond could be a sort of reset.
+Introducing a new Bond could be seen as a sort of reset, I guess.
 The Armstrong song is fine–it’s good but not great.
+With anyone other than Armstrong singing it, it would be overly saccharine.

 Bond saves Tracy from suicide-by-beach, then saves her from two thugs.
 When all is clear he mugs for the camera and says “this never happened to the other fellow.”